 HCC values the need for Gender Pay Gap analysis and our obligation to undertake annual analysis and investigation.
 We acknowledge that a Gender Pay Gap exists.
-This is an improved position on last year's reporting and shows we are travelling in the right direction.
+This is a decrease in the gap from last year's reporting and shows we need to continue to look at reducing the gap across the Council.
 We will ensure that full consideration is given to establishing any other potential causes of the Gender Pay Gap being reported.